-During this monitoring period, no new areas of community woodland have been created.
+During this monitoring period, one new areas of community woodland has been created at Calderstones Park, Whalley, where phase I of the development is currently underway.

 Number of section 106 agreements for open space provision

 Over the current monitoring period there have been no section 106 agreements for open space provision.